foxihd/hugo-brewm/exampleSite/content/en/slide.md

 weight: 1
 ---

-This demonstrates an example of two slide item.
+This demonstrates an example of three slide item.
 The navigation will change when there are three or more slides.

 This is slide layout with cover image in frontmatter.